 You were planning to not pay the rest of the course!

 So I took these classes and just sitting there learning anatomy became my lifeboat for this broken heart.
 It was just literally what I needed.
-Just I would just sit there and memorise muscles.
+I would just sit there and memorise muscles.
 It just gave me purpose and meaning.
-And so I went through almost all this schooling, it was a year and a half of schooling that I went through, without even thinking I was probably going to use it for work, just because I was interested and I liked it.
+And so I went through almost all of this schooling.
+A year and a half of schooling that I went through, without even thinking I was probably going to use it for work, just because I was interested and I liked it.
 When we got towards the end, I’m like, Oh, I might actually work as a massage therapist.
 So I really fell into that.
 That was completely random.
 I didn’t intend to do it.
 I discovered that I liked it as I did it.

 It’s kind of like how you got into the linguistics program?